Cabbage's explanation of the background of the Nightmare Knight is accompanied by a shift to paper cutouts.

 Aww, Look!
 They Really Do Love Each Other: Despite their constant sibling squabbles, Almond and Cucumber's reunion during the battle with Splashmaster is genuinely adorable and heartwarming.
 Hugs and snuggles and relief all 'round!

-Band Land: The Melody Kingdom, if its name is anything to go by.
-Oh, and its skyline seen at the end of the Chapter 1, which displays such features as a treble clef tower and a range of harp-shaped mountains.
+Band Land: The Melody Kingdom, sporting features such as a treble clef tower and a range of harp-shaped mountains.

 Beach Episode: Starting in earnest here, with all present cast members morphed into swimsuits for the duration.